 Welcome to the home page of the Polariton BEC Research Group at the Research School of Physics and Engineering, the Australian National University.

 Following the links on this website you can find out more about our research activities.
-If you are interested in our research and would like to talk to us about an Honours, MSc, or a PhD project, we would love to hear from you!
+If you are interested in our research and would like to talk to us about an Honours, MPhil, or a PhD project, we would love to hear from you!

-Our group was established in 2013, and currently contributes to research program of the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET) formed in 2017.
+Our group was established in 2013, and currently contributes to the research program of the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET) formed in 2017.